 How Does The Cost of Living in Vietnam Compare To US?

 Let's dig into some real-life numbers and get some context to the spending.
-Let's compare expenses in a MCOL city in the US (Portland) with a MCOL city in Vietnam (Da Nang).
+Let's compare expenses from a medium-cost city in the US (Portland) with a medium-cost city in Vietnam (Da Nang).

 The Top 4 living expenses in the US are housing, food, transportation, and healthcare.
 These 4 expenses make up 68% of the average monthly spending in the US.